 One of the MEGA65's most useful features is its virtual disk drive.
 Of course, you can use vintage 3-1/2" floppy disks with the MEGA65's built-in physical drive.
 More often, you will use files that represent disks ("disk images") that reside on a modern SD memory card.
-You can use the Freeze menu to tell MEGA65 whether to use the physical drive or a disk image file as a disk drive.
+You can use the Freezer menu to tell MEGA65 whether to use the physical drive or a disk image file as a disk drive.

-MEGA65 comes bundled with several disk images, including one named MEGA65.D81 that contains the demonstration menu and all of the demo programs.
+MEGA65 comes bundled with several disk images, including one named MEGA65.D81 that contains the demonstration menu.
 You can make your own D81 disk images, and can download MEGA65 software as D81 disk image files over the Internet using your PC.